AlayaNetwork/Developer-Events/README.md

 ## Notice

-During this event, the migration of Ethereum DApps and the verification of Ethereum development tools need to be conducted on the Alaya development network.
-Please set up a local environment that complies with the requirements of the Alaya development network.
+During this event, the migration of Ethereum DApps and the verification of Ethereum development tools need to be conducted on the PlatON|Alaya development network.
+Please set up a local environment that complies with the requirements of the PlatON|Alaya development network.

 ### Alaya development network